leonardomendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #This document is mapped to the landing page, update the link there if renaming or moving the doc file.
 ---

-These release notes cover changes to the app management functionality and other features of the [Mendix Developer Portal](/developerportal/).
+These release notes cover changes to the app management functionality and other features of the .

 {{% alert type="info" %}}
 For release notes on Mendix Cloud and deployment options, see [Deployment](/releasenotes/developer-portal/deployment/).